-This tour will take you into the heart of ancient Rome.
-You will descend beneath the busy streets of Rome and will visit the underground levels of the Church of San Clemente, a stone’s throw away from the Colosseum, and the ancient Roman apartment buildings under the Church of Saints John and Paul at the Caelian Hill.
+Discover the secrets of ancient Rome as you descend beneath the busy streets of Rome to visit the underground levels of the Church of San Clemente and the ancient Roman apartment buildings under the Church of Saints John and Paul.

 Church of San Clemente with its underground levels

 The Church of San Clemente (or Basilica of San Clemente) is one of the most stunning medieval churches in Rome with its exquisite mosaics and paintings.
-Moreover, it hides 2 more levels underneath its magnificent marble floor.
-Beneath the “modern” 12th century church you’re going to discover the first church (4th century CE) abandoned for mysterious reasons at the end of the 11th century.
+Incredibly, it hides 2 more levels underneath its magnificent marble floor.
+Beneath the “modern” 12th-century church, you’re going to discover the first church (4th century CE) abandoned for mysterious reasons at the end of the 11th century.

-One layer further into the earth are the remnants of a 1st century CE Roman building and a temple dedicated to the Persian god Mithra, called Mithras by the Romans, the bull-slayer.
-The cult of the sun god Mithras, was widely spread across the Graeco-Roman world but it was a ‘mystery cult’, meaning that only the initiates knew exactly what happened in the temple.
+One layer further into the earth are the remnants of a 1st-century AD Roman building and a temple dedicated to the Persian god Mithra, called Mithras by the Romans, the bull-slayer.
+The cult of the sun god Mithras was widely spread across the Graeco-Roman world but it was a ‘mystery cult’, meaning that only the initiates knew exactly what happened in the temple.

-Then we will walk to reach the second stop of our tour passing by the ruins of the Gladiators’ School (called Ludus Magnus in Latin), the largest gladiators’ school in Rome, built by emperor Domitian toward the end of the 1st century CE.
+After this first part of the Underground Rome Tour, we will walk to reach the second stop of our tour passing by the ruins of the Gladiators’ School (called Ludus Magnus in Latin).
+This was the largest gladiators’ school in Rome, built by emperor Domitian toward the end of the 1st century AD, just near the Colosseum.

-After approximately 10 minutes we will reach the Church of Saints John and Paul.
+After a 15-minute walk, we will reach the Church of Saints John and Paul.
 According to tradition, John and Paul were Christian martyrs who died in the mid 4thcentury CE because they refused to worship the pagan gods.